vita-epfl/monoloco/README.md

 # Train
 Provide the json file containing the preprocess joints as argument.

-As simple as `python3 src/main.py --train --joints <json file path>`
+As simple as `python3 -m monoloco.run --train --joints <json file path>`

-All the hyperparameters options can be checked at `python3 src/main.py train --help`.
+All the hyperparameters options can be checked at `python3 -m monoloco.run train --help`.

 ### Hyperparameters tuning
 Random search in log space is provided.
-An example: `python3 src/main.py train --hyp --multiplier 10 --r_seed 1`.
+An example: `python3 -m monoloco.run train --hyp --multiplier 10 --r_seed 1`.
 One iteration of the multiplier includes 6 runs.